AnitaZhang0526/APC_FinalProject/README.md

 Coming soon!

 ## Using the Auto-Documentation Script
-Type in ```make html``` in the command line to auto-document existing .py files.
-Used default theme.
+Type in ```make html``` in the command line to auto-document existing .py files to generate a webpage with instructions.
+The current webpage uses the default theme.